 Location of New Delhi Railway Station

-New Delhi Railway Station, which is located 7.2 km from Humayun’s Tomb.
+New Delhi Railway Station is located 7.2 km from Humayun’s Tomb.

 About Humayun’s Tomb

 Humayun’s Tomb is a large and beautiful building located in the Nizzamudin District of New Delhi 6 km to the south of Connaught Place.
 The tomb is the final resting place of the Mughal Emperor Humayun who ruled large parts of Northern India and what is now Pakistan, Bangladesh and Afghanistan from 1530 to 1540 and from 1555 to 1556 when he regained his territory with the help of the powerful Shah of Persia.
 Shortly after his big come back Emperor Humayun fell down the stairs of his palace carrying books.
 The body of the Emperor was initially kept in his place in Delhi and then a palace in the Punjab region before the completion of his grand tomb in Delhi which was completed in 1572.